roodrigoc/SNOC/README.md

 ## Project Description

 SNOC is a Node.js application designed for basic network monitoring and management tasks.
-It provides functionalities for monitoring device status via ping or HTTP GET requests, as well as monitoring shared network folders and retrieving information about the latest WAV file in a specified directory.
+It provides functionalities for monitoring device status via ping or HTTP GET requests, as well as monitoring shared network folders and retrieving information about the latest WAV or MP3 file in a specified directory.
 The project includes both server-side and client-side components for real-time monitoring and alerting.

 ## Server-Side Components